MayaYadin/maya-portfolio-site/ASSETS-GUIDE.md

 # Asset file guide

 The site code already expects your real photos, videos and PDF at the exact paths below.
-Rename your files on your computer to match these names exactly (same spelling, same lowercase, same extension), then upload them into these folders in GitHub.
+Rename your files on your computer to match these names exactly (same spelling, same capitalization, same extension), then upload them into these folders in GitHub.
 A full step-by-step for uploading is at the bottom of this file.

+Note: a few filenames below include spaces or capital letters (e.g. "take a brief1.png", "TechTrain Mailer.png") — that's fine, GitHub handles spaces in filenames just fine, just make sure the name you upload matches exactly, including the spaces and capitalization.

-## assets/images/ (all .png, except the glow graphic which is .svg)
+## assets/images/ (all .png, except two noted below)
 - hero-bg.png — Home page hero background (beach chair photo)
 - career-hero-bg.png — Startup Career OS hero background (sky/city photo)
 - via-preview.png — the Via app preview shown in the "Product & Brand" section on the Home page
 - strategy-dashboard.png — the "indexa" dashboard mockup in the "Strategy & Systems" section
+- via-what-if.png — Via page "the who" media grid, photo card 1
-- via-phone-mock.png — Via page phone mockup (used twice: hero + "the how")
+- via-clicked.png — Via page "the who" media grid, photo card 2
-- via-what-if.png — Via page "what if" photo card
+- we-met-via.png — Via page "the who" media grid, photo card 3
-- via-clicked.png — Via page "and suddenly it clicked" photo card
+- via-note.png — Via page "the who" media grid, photo card 4
+- via-login.png — Via page phone mockup in "the how" section
-- via-blue-glow.svg — the soft blue glow graphic behind the Via page phone mockup
+- via-blue-glow.svg — the soft blue glow graphic behind both Via page phone mockups (this one is .svg, not .png)
+- take a brief1.png, take a brief2.png, take a brief3.png — More Work page, Microsoft "Brand & communications", Take a Brief lecture series
-- mw-microsoft-1.png, mw-microsoft-2.png, mw-microsoft-3.png — More Work Microsoft section (lecture series / dogs at campus / mental health campaign)
+- dogs1_V.png, dogs2_V.png, dogs3_V.png — More Work page, Microsoft "Brand & communications", dogs at campus campaign
+- offsider article.jpg — More Work page, Microsoft "Technical writing" (this one is .jpg, not .png)
+- TechTrain Mailer.png, Managers Mailer.png, Aspire mailer.png — More Work page, Microsoft "Technical writing" mailers
+- Website Mental Health Intro.png, physical1.png, physical2.png, physical3.png — More Work page, Microsoft "Physical Campaigns"
-- mw-mashkiot-1.png, mw-mashkiot-2.png, mw-mashkiot-3.png — More Work Mashkiot section (Hebrew real-estate posts)
+- mw-mashkiot-1.png, mw-mashkiot-2.png, mw-mashkiot-3.png — More Work page, Mashkiot section (Hebrew real-estate posts)
-- mw-earlier-1.png, mw-earlier-2.png, mw-earlier-3.png — More Work "Before we had AI" section (SpaceClub gym content)
+- mw-earlier-1.png, mw-earlier-2.png, mw-earlier-3.png, space-feed.png — More Work page, "Before we had AI" section (SpaceClub gym content)

-Note: the three "Also on my desk" squares (Brand & comms / Building a community's voice / Before we had AI) no longer use image files — they're now live text teasers you can edit directly in index.html, so desk-microsoft.png, desk-mashkiot.png and desk-earlier.png are not needed anymore.
+Note: the three "Also on my desk" squares on the Home page (Brand & comms / Building a community's voice / Before we had AI) no longer use image files — they're now live text teasers you can edit directly in index.html.

 ## assets/videos/
 - reel-1.mp4 through reel-7.mp4 — the 7 videos in the Home page vertical carousel ("Content & Self-Branding" section).
 Vertical/portrait (9:16) video works best.
 Keep file sizes reasonably small (a few MB each) so the page loads fast.
+- via-annimated.mp4 — Via page hero phone mockup (plays automatically, muted and looping — visitors can click it to unmute)

 ## assets/documents/
 - Maya-Yadin-CV.pdf — used by both the "Download CV as PDF" button on the Home page and the CV page

 ## Notes
-- If a file is missing, that spot on the page will just show a blank/broken image icon until you upload it — nothing else will break.
+- If a file is missing, that spot on the page will just show a blank/broken image icon (or a blank video box) until you upload it — nothing else will break.

 ---